Xomega-Net/Xomega.Docs/docs/tutorial/4-security/5-blazor-server.md

 ## Enabling authentication

-First, let's open the main `App.razor` file in the `AdventureWorks.Client.Blazor.Common` project that was installed with the Xomega template, and replace the usage of the standard `RouteView` component with the secured `AuthorizeRouteView` component, as follows.
+First, let's open the main `App.razor` file in the `AdventureWorks.Client.Blazor.Common` project that was installed with the Xomega template, comment out the usage of the standard `RouteView` component, and uncomment the secured `AuthorizeRouteView` component, as follows.

 ```razor title="App.razor"
 <Router AppAssembly="@typeof(App).Assembly" AdditionalAssemblies="@AdditionalAssemblies">